SmilingWayne/PuzzleSolver/README.md

 >
 > `Avg T` and `Max T` indicates the average / maximum time required to solve one puzzle grid among all instances (in seconds).
 >
 > `#.V` shows the number of verified solutions compared with the expected solutions.
-Note that some of solutions failed this verification because of additional yet unpopular constraints (like diagnonal-ABCEndView), or different variants of puzzles(like different shapes of 6x6 Jigsaw Sudoku).
+Note that some of solutions failed this verification because of additional yet unpopular constraints (like diagnonal-ABCEndView), or different variants of puzzles(like different shapes of 6x6 Jigsaw Sudoku and Bricks).

 | No. | Puzzle Name | #.P | #.S | Max Size | Sol? | Avg T(s) | Max T(s) | #.V |